Skip to content

 It is also up to the caller to attach the relevant reports so that publishers can do their job, by using the actions/get-files@v1 function or some other means.
 No reports are attached by default.

 If the function is called after a repository checkout (actions/checkout@v2), the working-directory keyword must be used to indicate to Cypress the root directory of the project.
 Otherwise, Cypress will fail to find the spec files.
-See example below.
+See the example below.

 Inputs